 1. To prevent CSS style conflicts with the rest of the page, write CSS in the Shadow DOM.

-2. Even though the styles are not scoped properly, by using clear names, you can keep your Shadow DOM well organized.
+2. Even though the styles are not scoped properly, using clear names helps in maintaining readability and avoiding confusion when the project grows

-3. Always keep your scripts and structure private so that your Shadow DOM stays private and self-contained.
+3. Always keep your scripts and structure inside the Shadow DOM so it stays private and separate from the main page.

 5. Since Shadow DOM is isolated, test it as a lone unit to make sure it works perfectly on its own.